ArkEcosystem/core/README.md

   - `lerna bootstrap`
   - `start redis server in your computer`
   - `start postgres server in your computer`
-  - cd packages/core and run `yarn full:testnet:kn`
+  - cd packages/core and run `yarn full:testnet`
   if failed then edit username postgress in packages/core/lib/config/testnet/plugins.js

 ## Core Packages